-A well planned business development marketing strategy will not be effective if insufficient acreage has been set aside to accommodate desired business uses in suitable key locations.
-The Area Plans will need to identify and incorporate ample areas of business and industrial land use in support of the business development goals of The Plan.
+A well planned business economic development marketing strategy will not be effective if insufficient acreage has not been set aside designated to accommodate desired business uses in suitable key locations.
+The Area Plans will need continue to identify and incorporate ample areas of business and industrial land use in support of the business economic development goals of The Plan.

-Frederick County is supportive of green initiatives in the field of economic development.
-Sustainable development initiatives should be recognized and their implementation incentivized.
+Frederick County is supportive of supports green initiatives in the field of economic development.
+Sustainable Viable development initiatives should be recognized and their implementation incentivized encouraged.
 Such an example is rail access and transportation which will become more valuable and expected in industrial settings due to desire to operate effectively and efficiently.
+Taking a leadership role in these type of initiatives is the Opequon Water Reclamation Facility.
+In the spring of 2016 it will begin using methane gas generated from the bio-solids obtained from waste water treatment activities to fuel onsite production of electricity.
+In addition to diverting a significant amount of material that would otherwise be trucked to the local landfill, the production of electricity will reduce demand on the grid and result in the opportunity to pass along the energy cost savings to county residents and businesses.

-Frederick County should be proactive in ensuring the resources necessary for economic development are planned in a sustainable way and available in support of the identified office and industrial users.
+Frederick County should be proactive in ensuring the resources necessary for economic development are planned for in a sustainable viable way and available to support of the identified office and industrial users.